sman1232/AWS-Resume/README.md

 # AWS Static Website Project

 I created a static website of my resume using Amazon S3, and then distributed it globally via CloudFront.
 I then created a custom DNS domain name in Route 53, which I pointed to the CloudFront distribution.
-This project is part of my cloud portfolio as I begin my cloud journey.
+To gain insights into website traffic, I enabled CloudFront access logging, then used AWS Glue and Amazon Athena to catalog and query the log data stored in S3.
+This project demonstrates both front-end hosting and back-end data analysis, and is part of my cloud portfolio as I begin my cloud journey.

 # Services Used